Article

 Central Missouri

-Located in Lebanon, Bennett Spring State Park is a wonderful place to see wildflowers.
+• Bennett Spring State Park – A wonderful place to see wildflowers.
 The park often hosts free wildflower programs to visitors.

 Northeast Missouri

-Julian Steyermark Woods Conservation Area in Hannibal is rich with wildflowers and ferns.
+• Julian Steyermark Woods Conservation Area – This 73-arce wild are is known for thick wildflowers and ferns.

-Engelmann Woods Natural Area in Franklin County is great for celandine poppies, trillium, bellwort, blue and yellow violets in April and early May.
+• Engelmann Woods Natural Area – Great for celandine poppies, trillium, bellwort, blue and yellow violets in April and early May.

-Busch Conservation Area Fallen Oak Trail in St. Charles County features impressive stands of Dutchman’s breeches, bloodroot and trout lily in April.
+• Busch Conservation Area Fallen Oak Trail – Features impressive stands of Dutchman’s breeches, bloodroot and trout lily in April.

-Dr. Edmund A. Babler State Park is located less than an hour west of St. Louis.
-The park is a natural oasis with mature forests brimming with opportunities to see wildflowers.
+• Dr. Edmund A. Babler State Park – The park is a natural oasis with mature forests brimming with opportunities to see wildflowers.
 Stop by the welcome center to inquire about a species checklist.

 Northwest Missouri

-For the Kansas City metro area, Burr Oak Woods Nature Center in Blue Springs provides forest and woodland trails showcasing some of the earliest spring wildflowers and emerging ferns.
+• Burr Oak Woods Nature Center – Provides forest and woodland trails showcasing some of the earliest spring wildflowers and emerging ferns.

-Crowder State Park located just over an hour and a half from Kansas City is a prime location for wildflowers.
-Its rich river bottomlands are accented by stands of cottonwood, river birch, silver maple and sycamore trees that shade a valley floor where the rare ostrich fern grows in company with carpets of swamp buttercups, touch-me-nots, sweet williams and Dutchman’s breeches.
+• Crowder State Park – This state park is a prime location for wildflowers.
+Its rich river bottomlands are accented by stands of cottonwood, river birch, silver maple and sycamore trees that shade a valley floor where the rare ostrich fern grows in company with carpets of swamp buttercups, touch-me-nots, sweet Williams and Dutchman’s breeches.
 On well-shaded sandstone ledges, carved by the Thompson River, lady slipper orchids and maidenhair ferns cling to a delicate existence.

 Southeast Missouri

-Located in Bonne Terre, St. Francois State Park might be one of the most popular state parks for viewing bluebells.
+• St. Francois State Park might be one of the most popular state parks for viewing bluebells.
 Many rare northern plants continue to thrive in moist, sheltered conditions of the park’s fens.
-Several trails, one of which allows equestrians, wind through wild and scenic areas of the park.
-A park naturalist offers nature walks, slide shows, audio/video presentations and demonstrations, many of which are held in the park’s outdoor amphitheater, to inform visitors on a variety of nature topics.

 For more information on Missouri wildflower identification visit, the Missouri Department of Conservation‘s Field Guide.